hunkim/sgit/README.md

 ```

 **Want to see the difference immediately?** Try these commands in any git repository:
-- `sgit log --ai-analysis` - Get insights about your development patterns
+- `sgit log` - Get AI insights about your development patterns (streaming!)
-- `sgit diff --ai-summary` - Understand what changed in plain English
+- `sgit diff` - Understand what changed in plain English (streaming!)
-- `sgit add --all-ai --dry-run-ai` - See which files AI recommends adding
+- `sgit commit -a` - Stage files + AI commit in one command

 **No API key?** No problem!
 Get your free key at [Upstage Console](https://console.upstage.ai/) - takes 2 minutes.